ibm-cloud-docs/EventStreams/messagehub124.md

 ## Common scenarios
 {: #security_scenarios }

+This table summarizes some common {{site.data.keyword.messagehub}} scenarios and the access you need to assign:

 | Action | Reader role | Writer role | Manager role |
 |---------|----------------|
 | Allow full access to all resources|   |  |Service instance|